Analytical Models for Power Networks: The case of the Western US and ERCOT grids: Generative Model for Power Grid Network

+We represent the geographical area covered by the grid by a disk $R$.
+The network evolution in our generative model takes place in discrete time steps with one new node being born at each step.
+The nodes are numbered in the order of their creation with the first-born node numbered as $1$.
+From the network growth process described in Section \ref{sec:gm}, it is clear that a new node born at time $t$ connects to an existing node $a$ present in $R$ if its location (chosen randomly) lies within $a$'s `Region of Influence' ($R_{at}$) - the area within $R$ at time $t$ such that for every point $b$ within that area, node $a$ is amongst the $K$ nearest neighbors of $b$.
+As shown in Fig.~\ref{fig:voronoi}, for $K =1$ (new nodes link to their nearest neighbors), the `region of influences' of existing nodes are given by a first order Voronoi tessellation \cite{voronoi} in the disk $R$.

-Analysis of the evolution of higher-order Voronoi-regions is non-trivial and does not lead to closed-form results.
-To overcome that, we use a mean-field framework for analyzing the degree distribution of the network given by our generative model.
-The main principle behind a mean-field formulation is to replace the dynamics of a single point with the average dynamics of the entire system at each time step.
-A good reference for mean-field techniques can be found in \cite{jackson}.
+For $K > 1$, the regions of influence are given by overlapping $K^{th}$ order Voronoi-regions.
+The analysis of the degree distribution in the evolving network thus follows from the evolution of $K^{th}$ order Voronoi-regions defined by the existing nodes in $R$.
+As closed form expressions for higher order ($K >1$) Voronoi-regions seldom arise, we use a mean-field framework \cite{jackson} for our analysis instead.
+This technique involves replacing the dynamics of a single node at each step with the average dynamics of the entire system.

-We study the evolution of the network in discrete time steps.
-Let $N(m,t)$ represent the average number of nodes of degree $m$ at time $t$ with $K=k$ (constant) being the number of new links formed at each step.
-We discuss the case with variable $K$ later.
-At time $t+1$, the average number of nodes of each degree $m$ increases if the new node coming in at time $t+1$ forms links with nodes of degree $m-1$; and decreases if links are formed with existing nodes of degree $m$.
-For a single node, the probability of an increase in its degree at time $t+1$ is proportional to its region of influence times $k$.
-Note that at every time $t$, the expected values of the volumes of the $k^{th}$ order Voronoi-regions of the existing nodes depend only on their positions (which are random) and not on the order in which the nodes entered the network.
-Thus, at each time step, all present nodes have the same expected volume of 'region of influence' and the relative area covered by regions of influence of nodes with a particular degree $m$ is given by the fraction of nodes with degree $m$.
-This implies that the probability of the average number of nodes of a particular degree $m$ increasing at a time step is proportional to the fraction of nodes of degree $m-1$ and $m$ at the previous time step.
-Due to creation of $k$ edges, the new node gets a degree of $k$.
-Mathematically,
+We first consider the case where $K$ (number of links formed by the new node) is a constant at $k$.
+Note that due to creation of $k$ edges, each new node gets a degree of $k$.
+Let $N(m,t)$ denote the average number of nodes of degree $m$ at time $t$.
+At time $t+1$, $N(m,t)$ increases if the new node born into the system connects with nodes of degree $m-1$, and decreases if the new node links with nodes of degree $m$.
+Now the probability of forming an edge to a node of degree $m$ is proportional to the cumulative volume under `regions of influence' of nodes of degree $m$.
+Note that at each time step, the expected volumes of the $k^{th}$ order Voronoi-regions of all existing nodes depend only on their positions (which are selected randomly) and not on the order of their arrival into the system.
+Subsequently, each existing node has the same expected volume of `region of influence'.
+Thereby the expected cumulative volume of the regions of influence of nodes with degree $m$ is proportional to the fraction of nodes with degree $m$.
+The average increase in the number of nodes of degree $m$ at a time step is thus given by the following relation